Carreau/phd-dissertation/parts/part3.rst

 .. several micrometers through a soft actin structure that we call the
 .. actin-cloud.
 We determined the mechanical properties of these actin clouds and
 .. determines their viscoelastic properties.
 The actin cloud are very soft in
-.. comparison to the dense gel with young modulus several order of magnitude lower
+.. comparison to the dense gel with Young's modulus several order of magnitude lower
 .. (pa).
 Nonetheless these actin cloud are capable of supporting force sufficient
 .. to move cells organelles, and do not deform plastically.
 ..